 45. Go Back to Basics

 The primary colors (red, yellow, and blue) are a basic color combination that’s easy to fall back on when you can’t settle on a more complex color scheme.
-Here, Micaela Carella pairs the three with a bright aqua green.
+In this flyer design, Micaela Carella pairs the three with a bright aqua green.

 46. Try a Trend